s0heil20/TimeSync/README.md

 Admin can check some members to whom the job is assigned.

 ## Working on Job Page
-In this page a member can add a working record for a specific day in the past week using one of the following methods:
+In this page a member can add a working record for a specific day in the past week using one of the following methods: chronometer or manual setting.
-* Chronometer:
-* Manual:

 ## Meeting Info Page
 In this tab depending on your role: